anttipham/Recommender-Systems/assignment2/README.md

 ## Implementation Details and Assumptions

 - The prediction function can give a rating over 5.
 This is not a mistake, but a property of the prediction formula adding and subtracting the biases (movie mean ratings) of the users.
-- Movies that some users have already seen can still be recommended to the group if they are highly rated (score is above 3.5).
-This is based on the assumption that is a user really liked the movie, they might want to see it again.
+- Movies that some users have already seen can still be recommended to the group if the aggregation methods deems them to be best matches.
+This is based on the idea that a group member is open to seeing a movie again if everyone else is satisfied with the recommendation, and they liked it.
 - Aggregation methods in (a) use either real or predicted ratings for movies when aggregating group recommendations.
 This is due to many gaps in the dataset (users have often only rated a few movies).
 Now we can still concider their preferences when performing the group aggregation.

 ## Running the script